mullerdavid/ctf_writeups/cyberquest23/oracle/WRITEUP.md

 The reader function is ignoring the destination buffer size and overflow can occur.
 This can overwrite the random part.

-Pwntools can be used to generate some cyclic strings to easily spot memory patterns.
+Pwntools can be used to check various protections or generate some cyclic strings to easily spot memory patterns.

 ![](screenshots/2.png)